cmodonoghue/kelp/README.md

 # kelp

+Full stack web app that uses Node.js, Express.js, MongoDB, and Passport.js.

-Based on Colt Steele's YelpCamp project from his Udemy course.
+Based on Colt Steele's YelpCamp project from his Udemy bootcamp.

 Instead of campgrounds, it is locations from Spongebob.

-Uses Node.js, Express.js, MongoDB